 How to fill out a field intake sheet

 How to assess and care for animals in need

 How to avoid physical, biological and chemical hazards

-This 90-minute webinar is targeted to animal welfare and emergency management agencies in Northern California who have jurisdictional responsibilities for caring for animals following a disaster.
-It will provide a crucial opportunity for county agencies to discuss their planning efforts and anticipated shortfalls.
-Join the conversation!
+This webinar is useful for animal welfare and emergency management agencies who have jurisdictional responsibilities for caring for animals following a disaster

 Dr. Dick Green is responsible for leading the efforts of the ASPCA Disaster Response department, which covers natural disasters.
 He oversees the ASPCA's internal disaster readiness program and develops partnerships with national and local agencies to enhance the organization’s disaster response capabilities.
 He established and chaired the National Animal Rescue and Sheltering Coalition in early 2006, following Hurricane Katrina.
 NARSC is comprised of 13 animal welfare groups, including the ASPCA, and is the first coalition in the nation that is dedicated to working with all levels of government and non-government agencies on major human-animal emergency issues.